Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Proof of Theorem and Corollaries

 In the first case, the set of continuous Young diagrams contained in a $C\times C$ box is relatively compact in the Hausdorff metric (viewed as subsets of the plane).
 This implies relative compactness in the rescaled blockwise metric as well.
-Indeed it is easy to see that Minkowski sum of a small $\delta$ ball in the plane with a continuous Young diagram contained in a $C\times C$ box increases the area of the continuous Young diagram by at least $\Omega(\delta)$ and at most $O(C\delta)$, so that the two metrics are equivalent on the set of rescaled Young diagrams confined to a $C\times C$ box.\\
+Indeed Minkowski-summing a small $\delta$ ball in the plane with a continuous Young diagram contained in a $C\times C$ box increases the area of the continuous Young diagram by at least $\Omega(\delta)$ and at most $O(C\delta)$, so that the two metrics are equivalent on the set of rescaled Young diagrams confined to a $C\times C$ box.

 Taking $k$ to be $2m$ times the $\varepsilon/20$-rescaled blockwise covering number (finite by the above discussion) now suffices for the first case.
-In the second case the claim is immediate as asymptotically almost surely, all partitions are within $\varepsilon/20$ of the limiting shape.\\
+In the second case the claim is immediate as asymptotically almost surely, all partitions are within $\varepsilon/20$ of the limiting shape.

-Now we argue that these nearby Young diagrams can always be paired up to have $\Omega_{\varepsilon}(\sqrt{n})$ shared row lengths, for $m=m(\varepsilon)$ large enough.
-We first note that it suffices to show we can find $1$ pair, since then removing it yields the same problem on the remaining Young diagrams. \\
+{ Next we \textbf{claim} that there exists a pair among these nearby Young diagrams with $\Omega_{\varepsilon}(\sqrt{n})$ shared row lengths, for $m=m(\varepsilon)$ large enough.
+By removing this pair and repeating, this will imply (after e.g. doubling $m$) that at least $m/4$ such disjoint pairs can be formed.
+Applying Theorem~\ref{thm:criterion} now completes the proof assuming this claim (note that it suffices to apply Theorem~\ref{thm:criterion} to any subset of the $\llambda_{(1)},\dots,\llambda_{(k)}$).}